I use BUW. It’s easy!

 UW students with an electronic student ID (ELS) and USOS account can activate their library account online.

-PhD students and UW employees who do not hold ELS or ELP register at the Circulation Desk in BUW on level 1 (Monday- Friday 9:00-21:00, Saturday 9:00-20:00) by showing a relevant ID card.
+PhD students and UW employees who do not hold ELS or ELP register in Registration point is situated on the ground floor on the left side from the entrance from Lipowa street (Monday – Saturday 9 am – 9 pm, Sunday – closed) by showing a relevant ID card.
 You can find more information on how to register here.

 Every UW employee can activate their Electronic Employee Card as their library card.
 This card can be used in BUW and in most of the faculty libraries.